ChristianaCheng/MaisHack2022/README.md

 # launches a jupyterlab instance at localhost:8888
 make jupyter

-# starts the shiny app
+# starts the shiny app at localhost:7280
 make shiny

 # deploys the shiny app